g-aggarwal/Pollinator/README.md

 # Pollinator

-**Pollinator** is an Android application that utilizes [Pollinations AI](https://pollinations.ai)'s image generations endpoint to generate images based on user prompts.
+**Pollinator** is a free Android application that utilizes [Pollinations AI](https://pollinations.ai)'s endpoint to generate pixel perfect AI images.
 The app is built with Jetpack Compose and Kotlin, offering a seamless and modern Andorid experience.
 The project is designed to be flexible and customizable, making it easy to integrate with other AI-driven services in the future.

 ### Beta Status